Faster Algorithms for Evacuation Problems in Networks with the Single Sink of Small Degree: More-efficient Algorithms for Grid Networks

-\begin{proof} First of all, for any $v \in S^+$, there are at least two (edge-)disjoint paths from $v$ to $s^-$ in a grid graph $G$.
-Thus, any subset does not admit any $(v_1) \in (S^+)^1$.
-We consider the case that $p \geq 2$.

-We give the proof for case (i), that is, $v_1 \in C_1$ holds.
-(One can prove the other cases in a similar way.)
-There are four paths from $v$ to $s^-$ in a grid graph $G$ (see Figure~\ref{fig:C1_path}).
+\begin{proof} First, for any $v \in S^+$, there are at least two (edge-)disjoint paths from $v$ to $s^-$ in a grid graph $G$.
+Thus, no subset admits any 1-tuple $(v_1) \in (S^+)^1$.
+We consider the case of $p \geq 2$ and give the proof for case (i), where $v_1 \in C_1$ holds (the other cases can be proved in a similar way).
+There are four paths from $v$ to $s^-$ in a grid graph $G$ (see Fig.~\ref{fig:C1_path}).
 Thus, there exist subsets admitting $(v_1, \ldots, v_p)$ only if $p = 4$.

 In the rest of the proof, we give the necessary condition that there exists a subset admitting $(v_1, v_2, v_3, v_4) \in (S^+)^4$ with $v_1 \in C_1$.
 By Lemma~\ref{lemm:exist_A}, it is enough to consider the necessary condition such that $\{v_1,v_2,v_3,v_4\}$ admits $(v_1, v_2, v_3, v_4)$.
 Let $A'$ denote $\{v_1,v_2,v_3,v_4\}$.